-Restaurant Tip: Il Pettolino Gallipoli
+Recommended restaurant in Gallipoli: Il Pettolino Gallipoli

 Otranto and the Southern Adriatic Coast

-Restaurant Tip: Osteria di Lecce
+Recommended restaurant in Lecce: Osteria di Lecce

-Among locals, Ceglie Messapica is considered as one of the best destinations in Puglia for food lovers.
+Among locals, Ceglie Messapica is considered as one of the best destinations in Puglia for foodies and wine lovers.
 The cuisine is based on pasta, vegetables and meat: from caciocavallo cheese, to sausage, fava broad beans and vegetables.
 In Ceglie, you should try the famous biscotto cegliese, a secret recipe made with almond and liquor.
 Ceglie is near the Primitivo di Manduria area, another famous grape really worth trying.
 This primitivo is totally different from the Primitivo del Salento.
 Many producers still make this wine from 50 to 70 years old vines.